 One-Pan Roast Turkey Breast and Veggies Thanksgiving Dinner

-- 6 tbsp unsalted butter at room temp
+- 6 tablespoons unsalted butter at room temp

 - 4 cloves garlic crushed